oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>is aggregated by time. true isAggregateByTime will add up all usage/cost over query time period</div>
+                                            <div>Whether aggregated by time.
+If isAggregateByTime is true, all usage/cost over the query time period will be added up.</div>
                                                         </td>
             </tr>
                                 <tr>